kevgo/text-runner/README.md

 When TextRunner encounters this block type, it runs the method that the file <a class="tr_createFile">__text-run/hello-world-action.js__ exports.
+Notice that the file name must use [kebab-case](http://wiki.c2.com/?KebabCase).
 Let's create this file with the content:

 ```javascript